While Instagram has been reluctant to share overarching statistics about Reels — its answer to TikTok — brands have been achieving impressive results.

 Your content should be relevant to your brand and your target audience.

 This is fundamental.
-There’s no point making Reels about food if you’re a shoe shop (unless you’re telling your audience about your shoes’ new and improved stain-resistant coating).
+There’s no point making Reels about food if you’re a shoe shop (unless you tell your audience about your shoes’ new and improved stain-resistant coating).

 Be useful

-Your audience should get something out of your content, whether it’s valuable information or just a bit of fun.
+Your audience should get something out of your content, whether valuable information or fun.

 UK-based retailer B&M, for instance, often uses Reels to spotlight how specific products work.